adrianowsh/play-common/README.md

 # Play.Common
-The main goal this project is serve as common library betweenmy microservice.
+The main goal this project is serve as common library between my microservice.